Associational Church Catalyst

 Champ enjoys hanging out with his family and friends, drinking coffee, listening to music, doing genealogical research, and reading theology, biography, and fiction.

 Dr. David Moore is pastor of London Village Baptist Chapel, in Magnolia, Delaware.

 David followed the Lord's call to ministry when he was a sophomore in college.
 Since that time David has served at several churches in the state of Delaware.
 He has been senior pastor at London Village since February 2013.

 David describes London Village as "smaller, older congregation focused on God's Word and worship."
 Together they desire to minister both to the neighborhood surrounding their church and also to the families in surrounding subdivisions.
 As pastor, David's heart is to see Christian followers deepen their faith and walk closer to Christ.

 David is married to Gennie, and they have three adult children: Erin, Katye, and Gloriana.
 In his spare-time, David enjoys reading mysteries and Christian fiction.
-David is currently the Vice-Moderator of the DBA.
+David is currently the Moderator of the DBA.

 An accountant by trade and training, Mark began to sense the Lord's call into ministry around 2002, while attending Ogletown Baptist Church.
 As a result, Mark and his wife, Tammy, soon began the music group, Calling Levi.
 And then in 2012, Mark pursued his call by planting LifeHouse Church.